edsu/americanarchivist/README.md

 americanarchivist
 =================

-This is a crawler that *slowly* walks through issues of the [American Archivist](http://archivists.metapress.com/content/120809) and records metadata for each article as JSON that will look something like this:
+This is a crawler that *slowly* walks through issues of the [American Archivist](http://archivists.metapress.com/content/120809) and records metadata for each article as JSON.
+The full results are available in the `metadata.json` file, where each article will look something like:

 ```javascript
 {